sjstretton/screwed/08-Inequality.md

 Class 4 contributions are paid by self-employed people earning profits over £8,164 a year.
 For 2017-18, the rate is 9% on profits between £8,164 and £45,000, and 2% on profits over £45,000.

-People who are employed and self-employed will pay Class 1 contributions on their wages, and Class 2 or 4contributions on their self-employment income.
+People who are employed and self-employed will pay Class 1 contributions on their wages, and Class 2 or 4 contributions on their self-employment income.

 Employed people continue to pay NI until they reach State Pension age.
-Self-employed people who  pay Class 2 contributions, will pay until they reach State Pension age while those who pay Class 4 contributions will pay until April 6 of the year they reach State Pension age.
+Self-employed people who pay Class 2 contributions will pay until they reach State Pension age, while those who pay Class 4 contributions will pay until April 6 of the year they reach State Pension age.

 ## National Insurance Benefits: